ignacioperezrjs/ignacioperezrjs.github.io/_books/Drive.md

 status: Finished
 ---

-The review of the book can be seen in english language in the following video.:
+The review of the book can be seen in english language in the following video.

+Personally, I set a 3.3 star on the book as I felt it ignored many cases and did no correctly described some concepts, as mentioned in the video.
+However, the insights regarding motivation in different scenarios are good insights that should be taken into consideration.:

 {% include video.liquid path="https://youtu.be/FVVg5U7-qYg" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}

-Personally, I set a 3.3 star on the book as I felt it ignored many cases and did no correctly described some concepts, as mentioned in the video.
-However, the insights regarding motivation in different scenarios are good insights that should be taken into consideration.